 This pumpkin chocolate chip cookie recipe is one of my most popular fall desserts.
-My family is always requesting that I make these, as well as pumpkin blondies, cream cheese pumpkin roll, pumpkin snickerdoodles and pumpkin whoopie pies.
+My family is always requesting that I make these, as well as pumpkin blondies, pumpkin chocolate chip muffins, pumpkin snickerdoodles and pumpkin whoopie pies.

 Chocolate chip pumpkin cookies

 These are hands down THE BEST pumpkin chocolate chip cookies out there!
 I make them all the time in the fall and am frequently getting requests for the recipe.
 Everyone always raves about them!

 These chocolate chip pumpkin cookies are so soft, moist and have the perfect light and fluffy texture.
 They are full of fresh pumpkin flavor and loaded with sweet chocolate chips.
 Every bite is absolute heaven.
 They will definitely become your new favorite pumpkin recipe!

 How do you make soft pumpkin chocolate chip cookies?

 These easy pumpkin chocolate chip cookies take only 25 minutes to make….doesn’t get any easier than that!
 Just follow the steps below to get started and scroll down for the printable pumpkin chocolate chip cookies recipe and video tutorial.

 - Combine the pumpkin, sugar, vegetable oil, vanilla and egg in a large bowl.